“Imagine that intention is not something you do, but rather a force that exists in the universe as an invisible field of energy.”

 Where are ‘you’ from?
 I am not asking in terms of geological or societal sense.
-What has brought you here?
+What has brought you here on the Earth plane?

 I would like to ask you to contemplate ‘what’ enabled ‘you’ to exist as a physical form in this time and space.
-What is this creative force that enables everything to exist as physical substance – in microcosm as well as in macrocosm.
+What is this creative force that manifests everything as physical substance – in microcosm as well as in macrocosm?